KADI-FM

-KADI-FM (99.5 FM) is a Christian contemporary hit radio station in Republic, Missouri serving the Springfield, Missouri area.
+KADI-FM (99.5 MHz) is a FM Christian contemporary hit radio station in Republic, Missouri serving the Springfield, Missouri area.
 The station is owned by Karen and R.C.
 Amer through its holding company Vision Communications.

 KADI-FM was also the call sign for a progressive rock station in St. Louis, MO, located first at 96.5, then later at 96.3 on the FM dial.
 The station was identified as KADI from 1959 until 1987, when the call sign were changed to KRJY.